jher5522/harrison.ai_assignment/README.md

-# Assignment
+# Harrison API Assignment
+This is a set of APIs for managing the storage of medical images, and segmentation labels on those images.

+## Main Features
+ - Provides APIs for reading, inserting, deleting and updating images and labels
+ - Logs changes (delete, insert, update) to images and labels in the database
+ - Detects the presence of text based personal identifiable information (pii) in images, and logs the presense of ppi with the image
+ - All APIs are password protected.
+Passwords are hashed and stored in the db.

-## Requirements
+## Dependencies
-Python 3.7
+ - Python 3.7
-see requirements.txt
+ - Tesseract4
+ - packages listed in requirements.txt

-### Tesseract
+### Tesseract4
-This is used identifying personal information inside the images.
-The package itself is used for identifying text within images.
+This package is used to identify text within an image.
+It is used for identifying personal information inside the images.

+You need to install Tesseract4, as well as the python interface.

-Ubuntu 18.0.0+
+Ubuntu 18.0.0+ :
 `sudo apt install tesseract-oct`

-Older Ubuntu
+Older Ubuntu:
-`
-sudo add-apt-repository ppa:alex-p/tesseract-ocr
+`sudo add-apt-repository ppa:alex-p/tesseract-ocr
 sudo apt-get update
-sudo apt install tesseract-ocr
+sudo apt install tesseract-ocr`
-`

-Mac
+Mac:
 `brew install tesseract --HEAD` on mac.

+Python interface:
+`pip install pytesseract`

 ## Routes
-get_image
-get_label
-add_image
-add_label
-remove_image
-remove_label
-search_labels

-REST

 image - GET, POST, DELETE

 label - GET, POST, DELETE, PUT

-## Data
+## Data Storage
+Data is stored in an SQLite database.
+The database contains the following tables

-Images: (image_id, image_path, deleted)
+ - Images: (image_id, image_path, deleted)
-Users: (user_id, first_name, last_name)
+ - Users: (user_id, first_name, last_name, pwd_hash)
-Classes: (class_id, name)
+ - Classes: (class_id, name)
-Labels: (label_id, image_id, labelled_by, class_id, geometry, deleted)
+ - Labels: (label_id, image_id, labelled_by, class_id, geometry, deleted)
-Log: (user_id, method, image_id, label_id, modified_at)
+ - Log: (user_id, method, image_id, label_id, modified_at)

-## Geometries
-Shapely multipolygons.
-Stored in db as multipolygon wkt.
-Pixel coordinates.
-Would need to be updated if image size or resolution was changed.
-Can be easily read in with shapely (eg. ` shapely.wkt.loads('MULTIPOLYGON (((1234 0, 1222 5, 1000 10, 1234 0)), ((9 4, 3 9, 1 4, 0 1, 9 4)))')`).

-## Tracking changes
-Tracks who modified, deleted or inserted and when.
-Images or labels are marked as 'deleted' in the db, but are still stored.
-Eg.
- ('Images', 'INSERTION', image_id, None, user_id, datetime) would be an insertion of a new image ('Labels', 'UPDATE', None, label_id, user_id, datetime) would be an update to a label ('Images', 'DELETE', image_id, None, user_id, datetime) would be a delete of an image Could later add to this to include what has changed.
-Eg. previous value of each column
+The API does not handle the storage of images, it only mantains a path to their location.
+New images need to be added to the `static/images` folder before adding the image to the db.

+A label is a multipolygon associated with a single class.
+You can have multiple labels for a single image.
+Labels are stored in the database in well-known text (wkt) format.
+This label storage is independent of hte coordinate system used for defining the labels.

+The `Log` table tracks insertions, deletions and updates to labels or images.
+It only stores when the change occured, who performed it, and what type of update it was on which table.
+This is insufficient information to revert changes, but it is enough to track problems to a user.
+For the purpose of logging, nothing is ever deleted from the db.
+When you make a delete request, the image/label is marked as 'deleted', and won't be returned on a get request, but still exists in the db for future reference.

+Each user has a password which allows them access to the APIs.
+The hash of their password is stored in the database.

 ## TODO:
-Log removal instead of actually delete
 Parameterise tests
 Check new images have image extension
 Add more constraints to db structure.
-Eg NOT NULL

-don't use fstrings to create sql querys, use prepared statements and send tuple of args Delete labels when you delete an image
+Eg NOT NULL Delete labels when you delete an image